kagiko/vaultwarden-wiki/Building-binary.md

 - `Rust nightly` (strongly recommended to use [rustup](https://rustup.rs/))
 - On a Debian based distro some general packages to make sure building should go fine install the following: `build-essential`, `git`
 - `OpenSSL` (should be available in path, install through your system's package manager or use the [prebuilt binaries](https://wiki.openssl.org/index.php/Binaries))
-  On a Debian based distro, you need to install `pkgconfig` and `libssl-dev`
+  On a Debian based distro, you need to install `pkg-config` and `libssl-dev`
 - For the SQlite3 backend on a Debian based distro you need to install `libsqlite3-dev`
 - For the MySQL backend on a Debian based distro you need to install `libmariadb-dev-compat` and `libmariadb-dev`
-- For the PostgreSQL on a Debian based distro you need to install `libpq-dev` and `pkgconfig`
+- For the PostgreSQL on a Debian based distro you need to install `libpq-dev` and `pkg-config`
 - `NodeJS` (only when compiling the web-vault, install through your system's package manager, use the [prebuilt binaries](https://nodejs.org/en/download/)) or [nodesource binary distribution](https://github.com/nodesource/distributions)
 *Note: web-vault currently uses a package base (e.g. node-sass <v4.12) which requires NodeJS v11*